Madelyn Pearson, DNP, RN, NEA-BC

-Executive Director – Ambulatory Nursing
+Associate Chief Nurse – Ambulatory Nursing

 Ms. Medina oversees nursing clinical practice throughout the hospital’s ambulatory sites, supporting nurses in providing exceptional patient care and ensuring quality of work-life.
 In her prior role as director of Ambulatory Nursing: Transplant Administration and the Heart & Vascular Center, she was responsible for clinical operations and programmatic oversight of the hospital’s organ transplant operations, ambulatory care clinics, the mechanical circulatory and advanced heart failure programs and the Lung Center.

 Dr. Morrissey is responsible for nursing practice and patient care in Perioperative Services, the Cardiovascular Diagnostic Interventional Center, Interventional Radiology, the Pain Clinic, Endoscopy and Ambulatory Day Surgery at multiple Brigham sites, leading staff who care for more than 62,000 patients annually.
 Prior to joining the Brigham, she was director of Nursing for the Operating Rooms at Massachusetts General Hospital, preceded by a decade at Beth Israel Deaconess Medical Center as a perioperative nurse, director for nursing in Perioperative Services and business director.